Everything you need to know...

 Your lecturer's view

-You'll also benefit from a number of useful teaching approaches throughout the rest of the course — including lectures, seminars and tutorials.
-You will also be allocated an individual supervisor upon enrolment who will support you throughout your study.
+You'll benefit from different teaching approaches during the course, with the help of an individual supervisor appointed upon enrolment who will support you throughout your studies.

 You learn through

 - supervision meetings